IKIM-Essen/ClusterDocs/docs/paths/data-analysis.md

 Keep durable inputs and final outputs in approved project storage.
 Stage high-I/O intermediates into job-local scratch and retain code, environments, parameters, checksums, logs, benchmarks, and Slurm job IDs.

+Use [Class 13](../course/class-13-storage-architecture.md) when you need to diagnose metadata, object-storage, network, or cache behavior in more detail.

 ## 4. Share an approved result